 Beginning in August, TLU Parent News is emailed to parents monthly to keep you informed on important announcements and upcoming dates on the academic calendar.
 From registration and residence halls, to tuition payments and academic support, the email provides helpful information so parents stay in touch.

-For questions and more information about TLU Parent News, please contact the Office of First Year and Campus Programs at 830-372-6040 or email firstname.lastname@example.org.
+For questions and more information about TLU Parent News, please contact the Office of First-Year Experience and Student Transitions at 830-372-6040 or email firstname.lastname@example.org.

 Parent Handbook & Calendar